Ubudu/IOS-Mesh-SDK/README.md

 iOS 7.0 or higher (IOS 7.1.2 or iOS 8.0+ recommended) iPhone 4S / iPad 3rd generation / iPad mini / iPod touch 5th generation, or any more recent device.

-For geofencing :

-iOS 6.0 or higher
-iPhone 4 or more recent

 ## I. Adding the Ubudu SDK to a project.

 Starting to use the ubudu mesh SDK on iOS native app should be a few minutes to process.